yukuku/kotlin-web-site/docs/topics/arrays.md

 > Don't use equality (`==`) and inequality (`!=`) [operators](equality.md#structural-equality) to compare the contents of arrays.
 These operators
 > check whether the assigned variables point to the same object.
 >
-> For an explanation why we have this behavior for arrays, see our [blog post](https://blog.jetbrains.com/kotlin/2015/09/feedback-request-limitations-on-data-classes/#Appendix.Comparingarrays).
+> For an explanation why arrays in Kotlin behave this way, see our [blog post](https://blog.jetbrains.com/kotlin/2015/09/feedback-request-limitations-on-data-classes/#Appendix.Comparingarrays).
 >
 {type="warning"}